lankydan/lankydanblog-jamstack/content/blog/2021/kotlin/bakwards-compatibility-of-default-arguments/index.md

 Finally, as seen in the decompiled code, now that all variables are correctly set (`var1` to `var5`), they are passed into the _real_ function, reaching the end of the process.

 Hopefully, that all made sense.
 If not, give it another read.
 If it still doesn't, then you can blame me for failing to explain it well enough.
-Anyway, you will need this knowledge in the next section to understand how Kotlin's default arguments affect backwards compatibility.
+You will need this knowledge in the next section to understand how Kotlin's default arguments affect backwards compatibility.

 ## Why this affects backwards compatibility